Francisco Mejía Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Athletics pitching staff ranks 28th in MLB.
+- The Athletics pitching staff is 28th in the league with a collective 7.7 strikeouts per nine innings.

-- The Athletics' 6.39 team ERA ranks last across all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA across all league pitching staffs (6.34).

-- Kaprielian gets the start for the Athletics, his ninth of the season.
-He is 1-6 with a 7.21 ERA and 39 strikeouts in 43 2/3 innings pitched.
+- The Athletics will send Fujinami (3-6) to make his sixth start of the season.
+He is 3-6 with an 11.12 ERA and 34 strikeouts through 34 2/3 innings pitched.

-- His last time out was on Tuesday against the Pittsburgh Pirates, when the righty went six innings, surrendering one earned run while giving up four hits.
+- His most recent time out was out of the bullpen on Sunday when the righty tossed a scoreless third of an inning against the Milwaukee Brewers without allowing a hit.

-- The 29-year-old has put up an ERA of 7.21, with 8 strikeouts per nine innings, in 11 games this season.
-Opposing hitters have a .286 batting average against him.
+- The 29-year-old has an ERA of 11.12, with 9 strikeouts per nine innings, in 21 games this season.
+Opponents have a .279 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.